Skip to Content

 2. Start with Training

-Not surprisingly, training your dog on how to travel should be at the top of your list.
-He/she should be comfortable on all the trips you take, including those longer ones.
+Not surprisingly, training your dog to travel should be at the top of your list.
+He/she should be comfortable on all your trips, including those longer ones.

 Jeff Playing in the Apartment